XAlienAssassin/MacOS_Scripts/Study_Guide_Apple_Cert.md

 ### 3. WiFi Preferences and Security Types
 - **Study Focus**: Understand how Apple devices choose WiFi networks, the order of preference, and the different security types (WPA3, WPA2, WEP, etc.).
 - **Key Question**: What does the caution symbol on a WiFi network mean?
-  - **Answer**: The caution symbol indicates a security issue with the WiFi network, such as using weak encryption (like WEP) or no encryption.
+  - **Answer**: The caution symbol indicates no internet available.
+The icon shows when the device can't be be assigned an IP address.
+Networks configured by MDM, Highest Wi-Fi standard, Frequency band (6GHz, then 5GHz, then 5GHz [DFS], then 2.4GHz), Security (WPA Enterprise, then WPA Personal, then WEP), Signal strength

 ### 4. iPhone Diagnostics
 - **Study Focus**: Learn where to find diagnostic files on an iPhone.